Season 1, Episode 2: Getting a Diagnosis

 Key takeaways:

-For Autism assessments, one key thing Michelle looks at is the purpose communication serves.
+• For Autism assessments, one key thing Michelle looks at is the purpose that communication serves.

-For neurotypicals, communication is often driven by importance, social inclusion, and conformity.
+• For neurotypicals, communication is often driven by importance, social inclusion, and a desire for social cohesion (this can look like ‘conformity’).

-For neurodivergent people, it’s driven by interest and passion.
+• For neurodivergent people, it’s often driven by interest and passion.

-In people with an Autistic neurotype, communication is often used to convey information about something they’re interested in or focused on.
-Michelle observes how someone's communication style shifts when discussing an interest versus casual small talk.
+• In people with an Autistic neurotype, communication is often used to convey information about something they’re interested in or focused on.
+Michelle observes how someone's communication style shifts when discussing an interest versus casual small talk or non-interest based topics.

-Neurotypicals are heavily resourced in the brain areas responsible for picking up micro-expressions, tone, and nonverbal communication.
+• Neurotypicals are heavily resourced in the brain areas responsible for picking up micro-expressions on the face, tone, and nonverbal communication.
 They often understand implied meaning, while Autistic people may not naturally pick up on these cues.

-In childhood, girls on the spectrum often mimic others — like YouTubers, friends, or role models — copying their speech or mannerisms to fit in.
-This mimicry is a learned strategy to navigate confusing social communication.
+• In childhood, Autistic girls often mimic others — like YouTubers, friends, or role models — copying their speech or mannerisms to fit in.
+This mimicry is a learned strategy to navigate an aspect of social communication that doesn’t always come naturally.

-Girls may appear to make appropriate eye contact, but it’s often effortful and masked.
-They may overdo it, fake it, or mentally narrate when to look away.
+• Girls may appear to make appropriate eye contact, but it’s often effortful and masked.
+They may overdo it, fake it, or mentally narrate when to look away or how to arrange their faces.
 When professionals rely on visible eye contact to rule out Autism, it shows a misunderstanding of masking.

 [00:36:57] Autism and Social World